-Main investment exposure At least 67% of assets invested in equities of Sustainable Companies or companies that demonstrate improving sustainable characteristics anywhere in the world, including emerging markets.
+Main investment exposure At least 67% of assets invested in equities of companies with positive E/S characteristics or companies that demonstrate improving E/S characteristics anywhere in the world, including emerging markets.
 The Sub-Fund may be concentrated in a limited number of securities from time to time.